 This division conducts research on how to design and implement software programming languages and on programming environments to improve the reliability, security and availability of programmed software.
 Developing testing and verification methods to confirm the completeness and correctness of secure networking communication protocols, is also another important area of our research.

-Games have a concrete set of rules, which make them ideal study topics for data processing.
-This area of research have contributed to multiple improvements in algorithm design, search logic, and machine learning.
-In 2013, our joint research project “GPS Shogi” have challenged a human Master level Shogi (Japanese chess) professional, and gained favorable game results.
+Games that have a concrete set of rules, such as chess and shogi (Japanese chess), are ideal study topics for data processing.
+By trying to solve these games, we have contributed to improvements in algorithm design, search logic, and machine learning.
+In 2013, through a joint research project into computer shogi software, we produced GPS Shogi, which subsequently beat a human master-level shogi player in a tournament setting.

-Education Support System
+Education Support Systems

 The division is currently developing learning management systems and various other education support systems.
 Our unique developments include systems that use machine learning methodologies to automatically extract the abstracts of what students can expect to learn in a specific division or major from the list of individual course syllabuses provided for that division.

 This division conducts research on networking technologies for Edge Computing.
 Edge Computing aims to provide multiple services on the edge of mobile networks to improve user experiences.